 If the MBSInterestIndication IE is included in the CU to DU RRC Information IE in the UE CONTEXT SETUP REQUEST message, the gNB-DU shall, if supported, take it into account when configuring resources for the UE.

-If the ncd-SSB-RedCapInitialBWP-SDT IE is contained in the DU to CU RRC Information IE that is included in the UE CONTEXT SETUP RESPONSE message, the gNB-CU shall, if supported, use it as described in TS 38.331 [8].8.3.1.3 Unsuccessful Operation
+If the ncd-SSB-RedCapInitialBWP-SDT IE is contained in the DU to CU RRC Information IE that is included in the UE CONTEXT SETUP RESPONSE message, the gNB-CU shall, if supported, use it as described in TS 38.331 [8].

+If the Indirect Path Addition IE is contained in the Path Addition Information IE which is included in the UE CONTEXT SETUP REQUEST message, the gNB-DU shall, if supported, consider that the request concerns the indirect path addition for the MP Remote UE using PC5 link and use it as specified in TS 38.401 [4].
+If the N3C Indirect Path Addition IE is contained in the Path Addition Information IE, the gNB-DU shall, if supported, consider that the request concerns the indirect path addition for the MP Remote UE using N3C and use it as specified in TS 38.401 [4].

+8.3.1.3 Unsuccessful Operation

 Figure 8.3.1.3-1: UE Context Setup Request procedure: unsuccessful Operation